mocalucy/portfolio/README.md

 ## 💼 Work Experience

 **Data Scientist @ Skyeyez**
-- Built a **video classification system** for child-safety incidents using CNN + LSTM on GCP
+- Built a **video classification system** for violation incidents using CNN + LSTM on GCP
 - Fine-tuned MobileNetV2 for real-time feature extraction and anomaly detection
 - Collaborated cross-functionally to develop end-to-end ML pipelines